OLucky/react-starter-kit/README.md

 ## Features
 - Hot Reloading with Webpack Dev Server and React Hot Loader.
-- Support for js, scss, css, png, jpg, svg, ttf, eot, svg, otf from the box.
+- Support for ts, tsx, js, scss, css, png, jpg, svg, ttf, eot, svg, otf from the box.
 - Usage of ES6+ features with Babel.
-- JS linting with ESLint.
+- TS linting with ESLint.
 - Handling styles with Autoprefixer and PostCSS.
 - HTML and EJS templates support with HTML Webpack Plugin.